 I’ve used the app on-off for the last year and I’ve been impressed with the flat, minimalist user interface, the speed of the app, and the array of options for bookmarking and sharing content.

+Indeed, using your voice to search for websites is generally pretty fast and accurate, even if it is reliant on little to no background noise.
 For instance, one quick search for TabTimes brought up ‘Text Times’ but this was when a background video was running at very low volume on my nearby PC.
 The next search went well when the video was muted.
 You simply hit the microphone to conduct the search.

-But where Chrome really comes into its own is the search recognition, voice control, an easy layout for viewing most regularly visited websites and a slick user interface
+But, where Chrome really comes into its own is the search recognition, voice control, an easy layout for viewing most regularly visited websites and a slick user interface.

 Opera is one of the best-regarded browsers on desktop, so it’s little surprise that you can find Opera apps on iOS, Android and Windows 8.